 A homely man, pictured to the left, of a lower caste is early shown no respect.
 His caste allows him few opportunities and he is the village barber.
 The film starts off with some scattological humor that illustrates how humiliating a low caste person is treated.
-In India public toilets were an election promise to dramatically increase to improve economics, feminism and of course health.
+In India public toilets were an election promise to dramatically improve economics, feminism and of course health.

 While talking to a female postal employee we learn he has no legal name, just insulting nicknames.
 The clerk after trying several names is inspired by a postage stamp and suggests the name Nelson Mandela.
-He has never heard of him, but see a photo that faintly resembles him while the clerk flatters that the two men are both nice and searching for an identity.
+He has never heard of him, but sees a photo that faintly resembles him while the clerk flatters that the two men are both nice and searching for an identity.

 An old respected man who has tried to keep two rival factions (here designated north and south) from hurting one another.
 Although well respected by both sides they want him to make decisions in favor of one or the other faction.
 An early example was that the old man built the first public toilet--only one, because he thought they needed to learn how to share.
 The somewhat hot headed factions decide that they need to elect a leader.
 The old man agrees, recognizing he is aging.
 Reality is stretched so that after a lot of effort they each calculate that the votes are exactly tied.
 After getting his name changed Mandela was sent a voting certificate in public and each side realized he had the critical vote.